-The Michigan Energy Office seeks comment on potential programs for the upcoming year to promote innovative energy waste reduction (EWR) and renewable energy (RE) technologies.
-These programs may include the following:
+The Michigan Energy Office continually seeks comment on potential programs for the upcoming year to promote innovative energy waste reduction (EWR) and renewable energy (RE) technologies.
+These programs may include:

-- Advocacy for integrating EWR and RE into local government planning; and
+- Advocacy for integrating EWR and RE into local government planning.

 - Incentives, education, and outreach for areas such as buildings, communities, industry, transportation, and education.

-The Michigan Agency for Energy (MAE), through the Michigan Energy Office (Energy Office), is offering small businesses, currently located in Michigan, loans for energy efficiency upgrades and renewable energy project implementation.
+The Michigan Energy Office is offering small businesses in Michigan loans for energy efficiency upgrades and renewable energy (RE) project implementation.
 This effort is directed at businesses that are seeking to upgrade and/or install clean energy technologies.
-One million five hundred thousand dollars ($1.5M) in loan funds are available for eligible projects.
-Loan requests should be between $50,000-350,000, and limited to supplies, materials and equipment costs only.
+Loans totaling $1.5 million are available.
+Loan requests should be between $50,000-$350,000, and limited to supplies, materials and equipment costs only.
 (Click for details)